How to Schedule a Mobile Service Day Without a Dispatcher

 Google Calendar (free).
 Everyone starts here.
 It works for basic time blocking but has zero drive-time awareness, no automated reminders, and no customer-facing booking.
 You will outgrow it fast.

 Calendly/Acuity ($10-30/month).
 Good for appointment booking but designed for office-based businesses.
-No route optimization, no drive-time logic, no field service features.
+No drive-time logic, no mobile-service features.
 You will end up with impossible schedules.

 Jobber/Housecall Pro/ServiceTitan ($50-300+/month per user).
 Full-featured field service platforms with dispatching, invoicing, CRM, and more.
 Great if you need all of that.
 Overkill and overpriced if you primarily need smart scheduling.